UKHO/erp-facade/README.md

 * Expose a webservice (SOAP 1.2) for SAP Outbound 1 & 2 API calls.

 * Receive any SAP Outound1 calls.
 As these are only in response to a previous SAP Inbound call, the Message IDs should be compared.
-The SAP Outbound1 data received will meet the specification in Annex 1.6
+The SAP Outbound1 data received will meet the specification.

 * Log successful Inbound and Outbound1 Trace IDs to the Enterprise logging service (ELK Stack).
 This ensures that each inbound message gained a response.

 * Check that a price is returned for each and every unit of sale sent to SAP.
 Log any discrepancies to the Enterprise Logging service but let the Event continue with a NULL price for the errored item.
 This will include all units of sale in the inbound event regardless of whether the price has actually changed.

 * For each received Outbound1 batch, generate a single *uk.gov.ukho.erpFacade*. unitOfSaleUpdated event for the batch.
 This will contain all of the inbound data in the *uk.gov.ukho.encpublishing.enccontentpublished* event with the addition of the price information returned from SAP, and will conform to the event specification below, and publish to the EES.
 Each Unit of Sale will have a current and may have a future price (if applicable).